 The Statute of Limitations Affects How Long You Have to File

-The statute of limitations in Ohio generally gives you two years from the date of your collision to file an injury lawsuit, according to Ohio Revised Code (ORC) §2305.10.
+The statute of limitations in Ohio generally gives you two years from the date of your collision to file an injury lawsuit, according to Ohio Revised Code Section 2305.10.

-Two years may seem like a long time, but when you focus on recovering from a serious injury or mourning the loss of a loved one, time can pass very quickly.
-By promptly considering your options, you can avoid having time run out on your claim.
+Two years may seem like a long time, but when you are focused on recovering from a serious injury or mourning the loss of a loved one, time can pass very quickly.
+By promptly considering your options and hiring legal help, you can avoid having time run out on your claim.